carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 ## Listing available nf-core pipelines

-As you saw from the `--help` output, the tool has a range of sub-commands.
-The simplest is `nf-core list`, which lists all available nf-core pipelines.
-The output shows the latest version number, when that was released.
+The simplest sub-command is `nf-core list`, which lists all available nf-core pipelines in the nf-core Github repository.

+The output shows the latest version number and when that was released.
 If the pipeline has been pulled locally using Nextflow, it tells you when that was and whether you have the latest version.

+Run the command below.

 ~~~
 nf-core list